-Ready, Set, Prevent is a lower extremity sports injury prevention program developed by the Sports Medicine and Performance Center at The Children's Hospital of Philadelphia.
+This lower extremity sports injury prevention program was developed by the Sports Medicine and Performance Center at Children's Hospital of Philadelphia.
+A teenage athlete demonstrates warm up activities, dynamic stretching, strengthening and plyometrics for sports injury prevention.

 Warm-up for Sports Injury Prevention